 2. Give Small Rewards

 Set up short-term goals for your sales team over the summer by finding something that your team needs to work on, and focusing on that.
-Maybe it’s around increased social selling activity or local outreach.
-Whatever it is, the downtime gives a great opportunity to develop gap areas, and small rewards will help keep your reps engaged.
+Slower periods are a great time to hold brainstorming sessions where sales professionals can share their ideas for growing the business.

-3. Invest in Training
+3. Invest in Sales Training

 Identifying the areas your sales team needs to improve on and committing the time to develop them will have an incredible impact on performance and revenue once prospects are back in the office.

-4. Break the Target Down
+4. Break the Sales Target Down

-Once you’ve broken down the numbers, work with your sales reps individually to create business plans that help them get closer to the goal.
+Once you’ve broken down the numbers, work with your sales professionals individually to create business plans that help them get closer to the goal.
 The plan should include high-gain activities salespeople should be doing on a daily, weekly, and monthly basis.
 You’ll want to meet regularly to check in on their progress, and to celebrate successes and debrief failures.